Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Introduction

 \section{Introduction}

-Air pollution, specifically particles smaller than 2.5 micrometers (PM$_{2.5}$), poses a significant concern to public health~\cite{sharma2020health}.
+Air pollution, especially atmospheric aerosols smaller than 2.5 micrometers \textit{i.e.} PM$_{2.5}$ poses a significant concern to public health~\cite{sharma2020health}.
 Emissions from vehicles~\cite{kinney2000airborne}, wildfires~\cite{candianwildfire}, and industrial processes~\cite{el2011primary} are major contributors to high PM$_{2.5}$ levels.
-Current approaches for measuring PM$_{2.5}$ include remote sensing methodologies~\cite{bi2019impacts} and ground sensors~\cite{ayers1999teom}.
-Satellite-based remote sensing methodologies are a low-cost way to measure PM$_{2.5}$.
-However, satellite data contains optical variability factors like cloudy weather and high surface reflectance, which significantly reduce the accuracy of measured PM$_{2.5}$ levels~\cite{bi2019impacts}.
+Current approaches for measuring PM$_{2.5}$ involves using either remote sensing methodologies~\cite{bi2019impacts} or ground sensors~\cite{ayers1999teom}.
+While satellite-based remote sensing methodologies are a low-cost way to measure PM$_{2.5}$, however, their data collection is affected by factors like cloudy weather and high surface reflectance, thereby significantly reducing the accuracy of measured PM$_{2.5}$ levels~\cite{bi2019impacts}.
 Alternatively, installing PM$_{2.5}$ ground sensors yields highly accurate data as these sensors employ gravimetric data collection methodologies~\cite{ayers1999teom}.
-However, due to their high installation and maintenance costs~\cite{kumar2016join}, it is challenging to scale them in developing countries~\cite{dey2012variability}, creating an imbalance of \emph{data-rich} (developed countries) and \emph{data-poor} (developing) regions with PM$_{2.5}$ data collected via sensors.
+However, due to their high installation and maintenance costs~\cite{kumar2016join}, it is challenging to scale them in developing countries~\cite{dey2012variability}, creating an imbalance of \emph{data-rich} (developed) and \emph{data-poor} (developing) regions with PM$_{2.5}$ data for air pollution estimation.

 Transfer learning (TL) can ameliorate this situation by utilizing \emph{data-rich} (source data) regions to learn a prediction model on \emph{data-poor} (target data) regions~\cite{pan2009survey}.
-Prior research on estimating PM$_{2.5}$ through TL is geared towards time-series forecasting where the model learns historical data of an observed location (sensors) and forecasts the horizon (i.e. future values) for the observed locationg~\cite{fong2020predicting,ma2020air,yadav2022few,yao2024multi}.
-These models cannot estimate the PM$_{2.5}$ levels for locations where historical data is unavailable, and the source and target locations are spatially correlated~\cite{vasiliev2020visualization}.
-Alternatively, one can employ {\em Instance transfer learning} (ITL), which avoids the limitations of time-series forecasting models by not relying on continuous temporal data~\cite{garcke2014importance,gupta2023boosting}.
+Prior research on estimating PM$_{2.5}$ through TL is geared towards time-series forecasting where the model learns historical data of an observed location (sensors) and forecasts the horizon (\textit{i.e.} future values) for the observed locations~\cite{fong2020predicting,ma2020air,yadav2022few,yao2024multi}.
+Therefore, these models cannot estimate the PM$_{2.5}$ levels for locations where historical data is unavailable~\cite{vasiliev2020visualization}.
+Alternatively, one can employ {\em Instance transfer learning} (ITL) models that avoid the limitations of time-series forecasting models by not relying on continuous temporal data~\cite{garcke2014importance,gupta2023boosting}.
 ITL models reweigh source domain samples based on the target domain and subsequently combine the two domains.